bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^28^ They insulted him and said, “You are his disciple, but we are disciples of Moses. ^29^ We know that God has spoken to Moses.
 But as for this man, we don’t know where he comes from.”

 ^30^ The man answered them, “How amazing!
-You don’t know where he comes from, yet he opened my eyes. ^31^ We know that God doesn’t listen to sinners, but if anyone is a worshipper of God and does his will, he listens to him.^*^ ^32^ Since the world began it has never been heard of that anyone opened the eyes of someone born blind. ^33^ If this man were not from God, he could do nothing.”
+You don’t know where he comes from, yet he opened my eyes. ^31^ We know that God doesn’t listen to sinners, but if anyone is a worshipper of God and does his will, he listens to him.^^ ^32^ Since the world began it has never been heard of that anyone opened the eyes of someone born blind. ^33^ If this man were not from God, he could do nothing.”
 ^[9:31 Psalm 66:18; Proverbs 15:29; 28:9]

 ^34^ They answered him, “You were altogether born in sins, and do you teach us?”
 Then they threw him out.